enricotee/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/ezBBeiS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 You should be able to see the ticket you created.
 If an error is encountered, try using a different agent account.
-If the error still persists, you may need to readjust the access/permissions for your agent profiles.
+If the error persists, you may need to readjust the access/permissions for your agent profiles.
 </p>
 <br />